fantasyland/fantasy-land/README.md

     1. If `f` is not a function, the behaviour of `bimap` is unspecified.
     2. `f` can return any value.
+    3. No parts of `f`'s return value should be checked.

 2. `g` must be a function which returns a value

     1. If `g` is not a function, the behaviour of `bimap` is unspecified.
     2. `g` can return any value.
+    3. No parts of `g`'s return value should be checked.

 3. `bimap` must return a value of the same Bifunctor.